jitsi/lib-jitsi-meet/doc/API.md

         4. callStatsID - callstats credentials
         5. callStatsSecret - callstats credentials
         6. enableTalkWhileMuted - boolean property.
 Enables/disables talk while muted detection, by default the value is false/disabled.
         7. ignoreStartMuted - ignores start muted events coming from jicofo.
+        8. enableStatsID - enables sending callStatsUsername as stats-id in presence, jicofo and videobridge will use it as endpointID to report stats
+        9. enableDisplayNameInStats - enables sending the users display name, if set, to callstats as alias of the endpointID stats

         **NOTE: if 4 and 5 are set the library is going to send events to callstats.
 Otherwise the callstats integration will be disabled.**

 5. addEventListener(event, listener) - Subscribes the passed listener to the event.